Rest Day - Abu Simbel

 Then it’s time to re-load our permanent bags back into the Mother Ship, make sure we’ve our passports at hand for the crossing into Sudan tomorrow, attend and listen at the riders meeting, and finally wander out late to look for dinner.
-I find dome very good grilled fish next to what appears to be a fish monger; some of these Nile Perch are huge!
-And certainly appear fresh, giving me some comfort at least when consuming my meal.
+I find some very good grilled fish next to what appears to be a fish monger; some of these Nile Perch are huge!
+And they certainly appear fresh, giving me some comfort at least when consuming my meal.

 NB. my photo of fish monger didn’t come out, so a veggie stand will have to suffice.